-- 1. Sign in to Citrix Cloud. - 2.
-In the upper left menu, select My Services > DaaS. - 3.
-From Manage > Full Configuration, select Hosting in the left pane. - 4.
-Select Add Connection and Resources in the action bar.

-- 5. Select Microsoft Azure as the connection type. - 6.
+- For on-premises Delivery Controllers, choose Configuration > Hosting > Add Connection and Resources in the on-premises Citrix Studio to create a host connection.
+For cloud Delivery Controllers, choose Manage > Hosting > Add Connection and Resources in the web-based Studio console on Citrix Cloud to create a host connection. - 2.
+In the Add Connection and Resources wizard, select Microsoft Azure as the connection type. - 3.
+Select Microsoft Azure as the connection type. - 4.
 The wizard guides you through the pages.
 Specific page content depends on the selected connection type.
 After completing each page, select Next until you reach the Summary page.
-For more information, see Step 2: Create a host connection in the Create non-domain-joined Linux VDAs article.
+For more information, see Step 2: Create a host connection in the Create non-domain-joined Linux VDAs using MCS article.